The Lineage of the King 1120 Mellophone

 Kanstul 284 high F marching horn

 There have been some very odd-looking marching horns throughout history as well, such as the Holton MH-100, 101, and 102.
 These Dr. Seuss horns play as oddly as they look, but at the same time they play concerningly well.
 They have a trumpet mouthpiece shank for some reason, which allows you to put lots of different kinds of mouthpieces in it.
 Most inexplicably, they have been copied by Jinbao.
+Every aspect of this instrument’s existence seems like it came out of a fever dream!

 Holton MH-101 B-flat marching horn (MH-100 = screw bell, MH-101 = fixed bell, MH-102 = fixed bell, slide kickers)